 Looking at Figure 5 and Figure 6 below, we find that Thailand's long-term interest rates were falling faster as compared to Malaysia's 20-year bond yields.
-From 2008 till 2009, Malaysia's longterm interest rate was on its declining trend as a result of global financial crisis and the net FDI also moving was seen in the same direction.
-Malaysia net FDI hit the lowest point in 2009 with registered value of RM5.04 billion.In terms of variability, it is quite obvious from the line graph that Thailand net FDI has higher degree of dispersion than Malaysia.
+From 2008 till 2009, Malaysia's long-term interest rate was on its declining trend as a result of global financial crisis and the net FDI was also seen moving in the same direction.
+Malaysia net FDI hit the lowest point in 2009 with registered value of RM5.04 billion.
+In terms of variability, it is quite obvious from the line graph that Thailand net FDI has higher degree of dispersion than Malaysia.
 In other words, FDI volatility is more prevalent in Thailand following its political and economic uncertainty.